ajevans99/swift-json-schema/Sources/JSONSchema/Documentation.docc/Documentation.md

 #### Annotations

-``AnnotationsOptions`` can be added to a schema object using the ``AnnotationOptions/annotations(title:description:default:examples:readOnly:writeOnly:deprecated:comment:)`` factory method.
+``AnnotationOptions`` can be added to a schema object using the ``AnnotationOptions/annotations(title:description:default:examples:readOnly:writeOnly:deprecated:comment:)`` factory method.
 This is the first argument in the ``Schema`` factory methods.

 Annotations are used to provide additional information about the schema object.
-For example, the ``title`` annotation provides a title for the schema object, and the ``description`` annotation provides a description of the schema object.
+For example, the ``AnnotationOptions/title`` annotation provides a title for the schema object, and the ``AnnotationOptions/description`` annotation provides a description of the schema object.
 They are typically not used for validation.

 ```swift
 let schema = Schema